 ESB Networks Ireland: Services, Faults & Contact

-Following the call for deregulation of the Irish electricity market, ESB was required to reduce its market share to 60% before rebranding and being allowed to reenter the market as a competitor under the Electric Ireland branch.
+Following the call for deregulation of the Irish electricity market in 2011, ESB was required to reduce its market share to 60% before rebranding and being allowed to reenter the energy market as a competitor under the Electric Ireland branch.

 Green energy can be just as cheap as normal energy.
 Switch today!